dylanjha/twilio_client/README.md

-# TwilioClient

-Simple interface for initializing with your twilio account credentials and sending a text.
-You Can also access the Twilio client directly with TwilioClient.client

-Initialize with account sid, account token and a from number
+# TwilioClient Simple interface for initializing with your twilio account credentials and sending a text.
+You Can also access the Twilio client directly with TwilioClient.client Initialize with account sid, account token and a from number ## Installation

-## Installation

 Add this line to your application's Gemfile:

-    gem 'twilio-client'
+    gem 'twilio_client'

 And then execute: